A Design-Based Perspective on Synthetic Control Methods: SETUP

+Because SC methods are typically used in observational settings, this assumption may seem unusual to invoke for an SC setting.
+However, many SC applications implicitly use unit randomization assumptions when implementing placebo tests {\it e.g.}, \citet{abadie2010synthetic}.
+Moreover, random treatment assignment after adjusting for observed covariates is an assumption underlying many causal analyses.
+Studying SC methods under randomization can also improve estimation and inference for true randomized settings, especially in cases where the number of treated units is small as is typical when using SC.

-Second, we consider the assumption that the treated period was randomly selected from the $T$ periods under observation. \begin{assumption} \end{assumption} Although this assumption is not plausible in many cases, as it is often only the last period(s) that are treated, it is useful to consider its implications.
+Second, we consider the assumption that the treated period was randomly selected from the $T-N-1$ periods under observation after the first $N+1$ observations.
+(We do not allow the treatment to occur during the first $N+1$ periods to avoid having insufficient data to calculate the Synthetic Control weights without regularization.) \begin{assumption} \end{assumption} Although this assumption is not plausible in many cases, as it is often only the last period(s) that are treated, it is useful to consider its implications.
 It formalizes the often implicit SC assumption that there is a within-period relationship between control outcomes for different units that is stable over time.
+See also the discussion in \citet{chen2022synthetic}.

-Most of our discussion concerns the finite-sample case.
+Most of our discussion concerns finite-sample results, imposing mainly \autoref{ass_random_unit} (random treated unit).
 However, for some results it will be useful to consider large-$T$ approximations.
-There are also other settings where it may be useful to consider large-$N$ results, but we do not do so here.
-The analysis of large-$N$ settings requires regularization of the SC weights because there are more weights to be estimated than periods to estimate them on, and the properties of the estimators will depend directly on the specific regularization method used \citep[\textit {e.g.}][]{abadie2017penalized, doudchenko2016balancing}.
 For large-$T$ results, first define $\by_{\cdot t}(0)$ to be the $N$ vector with typical element $Y_{it}(0)$.
-Define the averages up to period $t$ of the first and the centered second moment:
+Define the averages up to period $T$ of the first and the centered second moment: